About Alpen Sierra Coffee

 As the alpine economy climate of Lake Tahoe realized severe changes in 2007, Alpen Sierra decided it was time for a change.
 Alpen Sierra Coffee Roasting Company relocated to a new and larger roasting facility in the Carson Valley of Northern Nevada.

-We welcome all visitors Monday through Friday to visit us at our roasting plant for a tour and to purchase all of our coffee, tea and chocolate products on site.
+We welcome all visitors Monday through Friday to visit us at our roasting plant to purchase all of our coffee, tea and chocolate products on site.

 Any roasting technique must begin with a thorough understanding of the chemistry of coffee.
 At Alpen Sierra we have made it one of our top priorities to understand the intricate make-up of the coffee bean, which contains over 1,250 chemical compounds!
 Knowledge and control of the varying effects that the roasting environment can have upon key chemical constituents in the coffee bean and their relative conversions and modifications through the application of heat in order to obtain a full-flavored, sweet and smooth cup is paramount to creating a great product.
 Combining this technical knowledge with the creative "art" of roasting and blending, inspired by good, healthy mountain living, allows us at Alpen Sierra Coffee Roasting Company to offer you excellent coffees for your daily cup.